rgambord/c99-doc/doc/sections/7/6/2/index.rst

 .. _9899_7.6.2p1:

+.. container:: snum

+   :ref:`1 <9899_7.6.2p1>`

-:ref:`1 <9899_7.6.2p1>` The following functions provide access to the floating-point status flags.\ [#9899_note186]_ The int input argument for the functions represents a subset of floating-point exceptions, and can be zero or the bitwise OR of one or more floating-point exception macros, for example FE_OVERFLOW \| FE_INEXACT.
+The following functions provide access to the floating-point status flags.\ [#9899_note186]_ The int input argument for the functions represents a subset of floating-point exceptions, and can be zero or the bitwise OR of one or more floating-point exception macros, for example FE_OVERFLOW \| FE_INEXACT.
 For other argument values the behavior of these functions is undefined.